Linouth/ShockAudio/README.md

 This firmware is used to make a network/bluetooth speaker using an ESP32.
 Plan is to make a custom PCB as well.

-*This is developed for the SHOCK committee of Scintilla*

 ### Todo
-Basic:
-- [x] Split i2s export and SD audio source into separate tasks
-- [x] Add a state struct to pass to the tasks.
-This struct will contain flags for the audio sources to toggle and which buffers the sources can use.
-It should also add weights to the sources for later mixing.
-- [x] Add pointer to ringbuffer to the audio\_write\_ringbuf function.
-    - I mean, it works but its pretty messy right now.
-- [ ] Add support for multiple sample rates (stretch or shrink signal)
-- [ ] Add support for multiple bit per sample (pad with zeros or remove data)
-- [ ] Add basic mixing of channels
-- [ ] Fix endianness

-Advanced:
-- [ ] Add bluetooth sink as audio source (duh...)
-    - It is kind of working?
-Can connect, can receive data, data still needs to be reshaped
-        - Not really actually
-    - [ ] Add SSP
-    - [ ] ~~(Wayyy later) Add more advanced codecs like aptX [Unofficial open source implementation](https://github.com/Arkq/openaptx)~~
-        - SBC is actually really good, and probably superior to AptX (After modifications like [2])
-- [ ] Rework all memory related code, it's a mess right now...
-- [ ] Rework the whole modular system and split into ESPIDF components
-- [ ] Add some wifi capabilities
-- [ ] Add spotify connect support

-Straight forward tasks:
+General:
 - [x] Move audio\_source enum to some global header (config.h?)
     - Moved to audio.h global header
 - [x] Get rid of audio\_state struct and make a PCM configuration struct
 - [x] Move audio.c stuff to renderer component
 - [x] Create general 'Audio Source' component with structs/enums for state etc
 - [x] Move SD audio source to its own component
-    - ~~Done, still needs testing though.~~
+    - Done, ~~still needs testing though.~~
 - [x] Add functions/macros to audio_source component to init, start, pause, stop all sources
     - Not all, but play and pause are state elements now.
-- [x] Write function to resample audio data
-    - Only upsampling, since downsampling is probably never needed.
-    - Can still use some work, especially when the samplerates are not multiples of eachother.
-- [ ] Write function to transform bits per sample
+- [ ] Look into separating I2S and Mixer from main loop/task
 - [ ] Create Mixer component
-- [ ] Add states to audio sources (Running, Stopped, Uninitialized, etc.)
+- [ ] Add proper states to audio sources (Running, Stopped, Uninitialized, etc.)
     - With corresponding functions to set and get this state
     - Possibly suspend main tasks in the source when stopped / paused

+Bluetooth:
+- [ ] Change state on sink and source
+- [ ] Add some proper volume handling
+- [ ] Add some proper metadata handling (with posibility to export data for e.g. display)
+- [ ] Add ability for media control from sink
+- [ ] Clean code and sort callbacks and handler functions
+- [ ] Better enum names?
+- [ ] Take another look at the A2D codec config
+- [ ] SSP
+- [ ] ~~(Wayyy later) Add more advanced codecs like aptX [Unofficial open source implementation](https://github.com/Arkq/openaptx)~~
+    - SBC is actually really good, and probably superior to AptX (After modifications like [2])

+Tone:
+- [ ] Fix.

+Resampling/bitdepth:
+- [ ] Take another look at upsampling, it is kinda buggy still
+    - Especially when samplerates are not multiples of eachother.
+- [ ] Downsampling? might not be needed
+- [ ] Write code to transform bitdepth
+- [ ] Fix endianness?

+Advanced:
+- [ ] Add some wifi capabilities
+- [ ] Add spotify connect support
-- [ ] Actually write (fix) Tone and Bluetooth audio sources
+- [ ] Add some way for multiple devices to communicate and sync audio (a la sonos)

 ### Interesting reads
 - [[1]: Audio over Bluetooth: most detailed information about profiles, codecs, and devices](https://habr.com/en/post/456182/)